Robert Houston (New Zealand politician)

 Robert Morrow Houston (1842 – 27 September 1912) was a Liberal Party Member of Parliament in New Zealand.

 Early life

 Houston was born in 1842 in County Down, Ireland.
 His father was Rev. T. Houston, DD.
 He received his education at Belfast Academy and Queen's College, Belfast.
 He emigrated to New Zealand on the Canterbury, arriving in Lyttelton on 10 January 1864.
-Later that year, he went to Auckland and then worked as a school teacher in Whangarei and Otara.
+Later that year, he went to Auckland and then worked as a school teacher in Whangārei and Ōtara.
 After that, he became a storekeeper in Mangonui.

 In 1870, he married Christina Robertson "Tina" Stewart of Auckland.
 Their son, Andrew Stewart Houston (born 1879), served in the Second Boer War.
 Another son, Harold Edward Houston (born 1885), died in action in France in 1916.

 Political career

 He was chairman of the Mangonui Town Board, chaired the Oruaiti District Board, and for 24 years chaired the Mangonui County Council.